akesterson/libsdlerror/README.md

 # Error codes

 The library uses integer values to specify error codes inside of its context.
-These integer return codes are defined in `error.h` in the form of `ERR_xxxxx` where `xxxxx` is the name of the error code in question.
-See `error.h` for a list of defined errors and their descriptions.
+These integer return codes are defined in `sdlerror.h` in the form of `ERR_xxxxx` where `xxxxx` is the name of the error code in question.
+See `sdlerror.h` for a list of defined errors and their descriptions.

 You can define additional error types by defining additional `ERR_xxxxx` values.
 Begin your error values at 128.
 Define a human-friendly name for the error with the `error_name_for_status` method: